JuliaTrustworthyAI/.github/profile/README.md

 ## Contact

 Probably the easiest way is to join the [JuliaLang Slack](https://julialang.org/slack/) and join our \#taija channel.
 You can also post a GitHub Issue on our organization [repo](https://github.com/JuliaTrustworthyAI/.github/issues).
-You can find @pat-alt’s socials and contact details on his website: [www.paltmeyer.com](www.paltmeyer.com).
+You can find [@pat-alt](https://github.com/pat-alt)’s socials and contact details on his website: [www.patalt.org](www.patalt.org).

 ## 🎓 References